Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-Third, unlike methods for convex problems, convergence analysis of algorithms for nonlinear inclusions such as \eqref{eq:NE} fundamentally relies on an appropriate potential or Lyapunov function, which is often non-trivial to construct.
+Fourth, unlike methods for convex problems, convergence analysis of algorithms for nonlinear equations such as \eqref{eq:NE} fundamentally relies on an appropriate potential or Lyapunov function, which is often non-trivial to construct.
 Moreover, it is still unclear if some recent analysis techniques for VIPs and minimax problems, e.g., in \cite{diakonikolas2020halpern,lee2021fast,lieder2021convergence,yoon2021accelerated} can be extended to [randomized] BC variants.
 In this paper, we follow a different approach compared to those, including convergence analysis techniques.
-Our analysis is also different from works directly using gap function for VIPs such as \cite{Nemirovskii2004,Nesterov2007a}, but our rates can be converted into gap function using a trick from \cite{diakonikolas2020halpern}.
+Our analysis is also different from works directly using dual averaging and mirror descent methods and gap function techniques for VIPs such as \cite{Nemirovskii2004,Nesterov2007a}, but our rates can be converted into gap function using a trick from \cite{diakonikolas2020halpern} provided that $\dom{G}$ is bounded.

-Finally, our applications to a finite-sum inclusion \eqref{eq:FedNI} in Section~\ref{sec:FedNI_algorithms} are new compared to \cite{davis2022variance} since our problem setting is more general than that of \cite{davis2022variance} and covers also a nonmonotone case.
-In addition, our second algorithm for \eqref{eq:FedNI} relies on an accelerated RBC variant of the Douglas-Rachford splitting scheme instead of a forward-type method as in \cite{davis2022variance}.
-The proposed algorithms can be implemented in a federated learning fashion such as FedAvg \cite{mcmahan2017communication} and FedProx \cite{Li_MLSYS2020}, but they can overcome major challenges of FL (see Section~\ref{sec:FedNI_algorithms} for more details) and can solve more general problems than a majority of existing methods, including those in \cite{du2021fairness,Li_MLSYS2020,mcmahan2017communication,sharma2022federated,tarzanagh2022fednest}. }
+Finally, our applications to the finite-sum inclusion \eqref{eq:FedNI} in Section~\ref{sec:FedNI_algorithms} are new compared to \cite{davis2022variance} since our problem setting is more general than that of \cite{davis2022variance} and covers also a nonmonotone case.
+In addition, the condition on the product $L\rho$ in Theorem~\ref{th:FedOG_convergence} of Algorithm~\ref{alg:A1} does not depend on the probability $\mbf{p}$ of choosing block coordinates as in Theorem~\ref{th:RCOG_convergence}.
+Furthermore, our Algorithm~\ref{alg:A2} for solving \eqref{eq:FedNI} relies on an accelerated RBC variant of the Douglas-Rachford splitting scheme instead of a forward-type method as in \cite{davis2022variance}.
+Both proposed algorithms can be implemented in a [synchronous] federated learning fashion such as FedAvg \cite{mcmahan2017communication} and FedProx \cite{Li_MLSYS2020}, but they can overcome major challenges of FL (see Section~\ref{sec:FedNI_algorithms} for more details) and can solve more general problems than a majority of existing methods, including those in \cite{du2021fairness,Li_MLSYS2020,mcmahan2017communication,sharma2022federated,tarzanagh2022fednest}.